 Production bundler with reputation system, P2P mempool, MEV optimization, monitoring: 3-4 months.

-Key warning: incorrect storage access rules implementation leads to either accepting dangerous UserOps (DoS risk) or rejecting valid ones (poor UX).
+Key warning: incorrect implementation of storage access rules leads either to accepting dangerous UserOps (DoS risk) or rejecting valid ones (poor UX).
 Thorough testing on all edge cases is mandatory.